-Parents of pupils not offered places at the academy have the right of appeal against the academy's admission panel decision.
+Parents of pupils not offered places at the academy have the right of appeal against the academy's admission panel decision to refuse a place.
 Appeals forms may be obtained from the Headteacher's PA after places are allocated in March and should be returned to school by the end of that month to ensure that they will be heard 'on time' with other appellants.
 All appeals will be heard by an independent appeals panel who will consider whether 'prejudice' would arise were the child to be admitted, and the weight of the parents' case in terms of extenuating circumstances.
 The decision of the appeals panel is binding.
-Repeat applications will not be considered in the same academic year unless there has been a significant change in circumstances.